This page explains how to run a pipeline on Google Cloud using Nextflow.

 google.region

-which specifies the region in which the Compute Engine VMs will be launched.
-See available Compute Engine Regions and Zones. - Replace BUCKET with the bucket name created above.
+which specifies the region in which the Compute Engine VMs launch.
+See available Compute Engine Regions and Zones. - Replace BUCKET with the bucket name created previously.

 - Replace WORK_DIR with the name of a folder to use for logging and output.
 Use a new directory name that does not yet exist in your bucket.